 Intracellular micronutrient testing is offered by companies SpectraCell, IntraCellular Diagnostics, and Cell Science Systems Corporation which have Clinical Laboratories Improvement Amendments (CLIA) accredited laboratories.
 SpectraCell's micronutrient panel test, the IntraCellular Diagnostics ExaTest, Genova Diagnostic's NutrEval FMV, and the Cell Science Systems Cellular Micronutrient Assay (CMA) have not been through the FDA approval process.

-Additionally, many labs have developed specific tests that they must validate and perform in house.
+Many labs have developed specific tests that they must validate and perform in house.
 These laboratory-developed tests (LDTs) are regulated by the Centers for Medicare and Medicaid (CMS) as high-complexity tests under the Clinical Laboratory Improvement Amendments of 1988 (CLIA '88).
-As an LDT, the U. S. Food and Drug Administration has not approved or cleared this test; however, FDA clearance or approval is not currently required for clinical use.
+LDTs are not approved or cleared by the U. S. Food and Drug Administration; however, FDA clearance or approval is not currently required for clinical use.